PeterEFinch/safedown/README.md

 ### F.A.Q.
 (Fictitiously Asked Questions)

+1. *What order should I used?*
+   First in, last done order is most commonly used because the first things create are usually the last ones that need tearing down.
+This matches the view that safedown is like defer but graceful and coordinated.

-1. *What signals should I listen for?*
+2. *What signals should I listen for?*
    This depends on which OS is being used.
 For example, for code in docker images running alpine listening for at least `syscall.SIGTERM` & `syscall.SIGINT` is recommended.

-2. *What order should I used?*
-   First in, last done order is most commonly used because the first things create are usually the last ones that need tearing down.
-This matches the view that safedown is like defer but graceful and coordinated.

-3. *What post shutdown strategy should I use?*
+3. *Should I use a post shutdown strategy?*
    This depends on the application and how it is initialised.
 The post shutdown strategy is usually only used when the application is interrupted during its initialisation.